Plants with spiky leaves have long been seen to be an ideal natural razor wire for ensuring security by protecting estates from raiding invaders

 Several agave cultivars are available, notably those that can be grown inside.
 With their steel-blue leaves, Agaves are among the most famous spiky plants.

-Agave Plants has one of the most noticeable feature is height, which is approximately 6 feet high.
-They just generate single bloom and then perish.
+Agave plants’ most noticeable feature is its height, approximately 6 feet high.
+They generate single bloom and then perish.

 Agaves take a long time to develop flowers, but they have many tiny plants growing from the bottom of the plant that can replenish the deceased one.

 Agaves have green or grey-colored foliage that is surrounded by small spikes.
-They need sufficient sunshine and substrate that is permeable.
+They need sufficient sunshine and a porous substrate.

 2. Prickly Pear Cacti